soham12112/whale_speed/README.md

-# Whale Speed Estimation with Machine Learning
+# Whale Speed Estimation with Optical Flow + CNN

 A machine learning system for estimating whale movement speed from video footage using optical flow analysis and convolutional neural networks.